ngxs/store/docs/plugins/form.md

 );
 ```

-The form plugin comes with following `actions` out of the box are:
+The form plugin comes with the following `actions` out of the box:
 - `UpdateFormStatus({ status, path })` - Update the form status
 - `UpdateFormValue({ value, path })` - Update the form value
 - `UpdateFormDirty({ dirty, path })` - Update the form dirty status